-- Every story we publish should reflect its author's perspective on the American South — even if that perspective is from afar.
-But the writer should always have a felt connection with this region, regardless of time lived here.
+- Every story we publish reflects its author's perspective or experience with the U.S. South — even if that perspective is from afar.

-- Few stories of any kind in The Bitter Southerner are "timely" in the way newspaper stories are.
-But sometimes, we must publish pieces in response to events in the news.
-If you believe your story is time-sensitive — either as a response to a very recent event, or if it is linked to an upcoming event or milestone — please ensure your subject line reflects that.
-A note to writers who would like to propose stories for our "From the Southern Perspective" section in response to a recent event: Please forgo this system and contact our managing editor directly.
+- Few stories in The Bitter Southerner are "timely" in the way newspaper stories are.
+But sometimes, we publish pieces in response to current events.
+If you believe your story is time-sensitive — either as a response to a recent event or if it is linked to an upcoming event or milestone — write "TIME SENSITIVE" in the subject line.
+Keep in mind that we usually plan several months in advance.

-We prefer written pitches in the neighborhood of 350 words.
+If you're pitching a written story, we prefer full drafts or pitches in the neighborhood of 350 words.
 Please ensure your pitch tells the editors:

 - What your story is about and why The Bitter Southerner's audience would read it.

 - Why do we need this story now?

 - What makes you the one to tell this story?

 - Please provide links to your website or previously published writing if you have them.